M. G. Finn

-M. G. Finn (born October 23, 1958) is an American chemist and professor at the Georgia Institute of Technology.
+M.G.
+Finn (born October 23, 1958) is an American chemist and a Regents' professor at the Georgia Institute of Technology.

 Early life and education

 Finn was born in Atlantic City, New Jersey, on October 23, 1958.
 He studied chemistry at California Institute of Technology while receiving a Eastman Kodak scholarship and performing undergraduate research under the direction of electrochemist Fred C. Anson.
 After receiving his Bachelor of Science degree in June 1980, Finn spent the summer performing research at Eastman Kodak in Rochester, New York before joining the group of future Nobel prize winner, Barry Sharpless, that fall at the Massachusetts Institute of Technology, where he gained his PhD in 1986 with his thesis "On the mechanism of titanium-tartrate catalyzed asymmetric epoxidation".